WeiSHI7/datastory_template/index.md

 #### Gender

 We found out that our model distinguishes both men and women with the same accuracy.
 For further analysis, we decided to draw a distribution of topics for each gender.

+**Remark** : we make our plots interactive.
+For more information, please hover the cursor over the part you are interested in.

 <div class="row align-items-center no-gutters  mb-4 mb-lg-5">
   <div class="col-sm">